 How it Works

 The biphasic birth control pill delivers the same amount of estrogen every day for the first 21 days of the cycle.
 But the progestin/estrogen ratio is lower during the first 14 days.
 This causes the lining of the uterus to thicken, preventing sperm from reaching the egg.
 Over the next seven days, the ratio of progestin/estrogen is much higher which results in the shedding of the uterus lining.
 Women are thus required to use the same dose for the first seven to 10 days followed by a higher dose from day 11 to day 14.
-The pills for the last seven days are placebo pills that do not contain any estrogen or progestin.
+Some biphasic birth control pills have placebo pills at the end of the pack, while some have low-estrogren pills.
+Here are the two different types of 28-day biphasic pill packs:

 Why Biphasic Birth Control?